shvechkov/usn_journal_parser/README.md

 # USN Parser

 This is a command-line tool for parsing and analyzing the USN (Update Sequence Number) Journal on Windows systems.
 The USN Journal is a feature of the NTFS file system that records changes to files and directories on a volume.
+Unlike fsutil, this tool provides more detailed information about the USN Journal records, including Full file name.

 ## Usage
 Where `cmd` is one of the following: